(てんぺんちい)

 I keep emergency supplies ready in case of natural disasters.

-In recent years, natural disasters have been increasing around the world.
+It is said that natural disasters have been increasing around the world in recent years.

 2. extraordinary upheaval